RENEE MONTAGNE, HOST:

 GREENE: So can you start by telling me about the children who were part of this study?

-KESSLER: Well, they originally lived in inner city public housing in very high poverty areas.
-The kids who were studied in this report were no older than eight when the intervention started, but the average age was three.
+KESSLER: Well, they originally lived in innercity public housing, in very high poverty areas.
+The kids who were studied in this report were no older than 8 when the intervention started, but the average age was 3.

-KESSLER: It seems clear that with the kind of money that we're talking about that the government spends on this, $37 billion a year is invested in public housing in America, we've got to do a better job than we're doing now - not just using that money to put a roof over somebody's head, but to figure out how to maximize the benefit and that has to mean developing programs that help these new families integrate optimally into better neighborhoods.
+KESSLER: It seems clear that with the kind of money that we're talking about that the government spends on this - $37 billion a year is invested in public housing in America - we've got to do a better job than we're doing now of not just using that money to put a roof over somebody's head, but to figure out how to maximize the benefit.
+And that has to mean developing programs that help these new families integrate optimally into better neighborhoods.

 GREENE: Professor Kessler, thanks very much for taking the time to talk to us.
 We appreciate it.

 KESSLER: My pleasure.
 Thanks very much.
 Transcript provided by NPR, Copyright NPR.